 If you’ve got the capacity to hold, store and freeze bloodworms, this can be a great treat for your bettas since these are an amazing source of energy and can help your betta grow and maintain a healthy lifestyle like no other food.

 Although these frozen foods are typically more expensive than your traditional type of feed, you can store and keep them for a long time, especially since they’re frozen.
 All you need to do is defrost them in small batches as and when you need them, and then you can be sure you’ll always have feed ready when you need them.
+You don’t need to defrost them because they don’t mess with the temperature of your aquarium, it’s more that frozen food can be dangerous for your fish.

 This particular range of bloodworms comes in a variety of sizes to fit your budget and is great for bettas and any other type of fish you may be keeping.
 This should usually be used as a reward or a treat, not as a regular feed; perhaps if you’ve missed a feed and wanted to replace any vitamins and nutrients, they may be missing.